Kvalifika/kvalifika-web-sdk/README.md

 #### Getting started

-First you need to signup and get tokens your APP_ID and SECRET_TOKEN from http://admin.kvalifika.com Tokens you can find Setting -> Security -> Credentials
+First you need to signup and get tokens your APP_ID and SECRET_KEY from http://admin.kvalifika.com Tokens you can find Setting -> Security -> Credentials

 APP_ID you should use in index.html
-SECRET_TOKEN you should use in index.js file
+SECRET_KEY you should use in index.js file

 ##### Installing dependencies and launch sample application

+First navigate on example folder and launch commands below

 - Install dependencies ``` yarn  install```
 - Start project ``` yarn start ```